bactopia/bactopia/README.md

 # Please Cite Datasets and Tools
 If you have used Bactopia in your work, please be sure to cite any datasets or tools you may have used.
 [A list of each dataset/tool used by Bactopia has been made available](https://bactopia.github.io/acknowledgements/).

-*If a citation needs to updated please let me know!*
+*If a citation needs to be updated please let me know!*

 A BibTeX file of each citation is also available at [Bactopia Datasets and Software BibTeX](docs/data/bactopia-datasets-software.bib)